ofek-fuchs/Encrypted-File-transferrer/README.md

-# Encrypted-File-transferrer
+# Encrypted-Storage-System
-End-to-End Encrypted File transfer system
+End-to-End Encrypted Encrypted-Storage-System

 A basic client-server system that enables user authentication and secure file storage.
 Clients may log in and save encrypted files in the server's database.